softsideoftech/content/pages/buy-in-and-alignment.md

 > And when someone _**buys-in**_, they are purchasing a stake in some venture (like a poker game).
 They are literally _invested_ in the outcome.

-Now let's shift to work context.

 When groups of people feel _**aligned**_, it means they share a common perspective of some situation.
 They still might not agree on the way forward.
 But they recognize the same underlying facts.
 And they agree on an interpretation of those facts.

 My leadership team was definitely _not_ aligned about what problem we were solving.
-I wish we had we talked it through as a group.
+I wish we had talked it through as a group.
 I had my own ideas, but we didn’t have that conversation out in the open.

 _**Buy-in**_ is a whole different animal.
 It’s not about shared perspectives.
 It’s about commitment.

 When someone buys into a course of action, they are prepared to carry out that action in earnest.
 And they won’t drag their heels or undermine the action in any way.

 The SYMAN managers didn’t get in the way of rolling out the feedback product, but they did little to help it succeed.
 They didn’t spend much time looking at the metrics from the product.
 And they didn't have ongoing conversations with their teams about it.
-Had they talked to their people at a group and individual level, maybe it would have had a chance.
+Had they talked to their people at a group and an individual level, maybe it would have had a chance.

 They weren’t bought in.